pynvme/pynvme/README.md

 <img src="https://github.com/pynvme/pynvme/raw/master/doc/logo.jpg" width="210" align="right" />

-The pynvme is a python extension module.
-Users can test NVMe devices intuitively in Python scripts.
-It is designed for NVMe storage developers with performance considered.
-Integrated with third-party tools (e.g. vscode and pytest), pynvme provides a convenient and professional solution of NVMe testing.
+Pynvme is an user-space NVMe test driver with Python API.
+It is an open, fast, and extensible solution for SSD developers and test engineers to build their own tests intuitively.

 ## Features